Muscovy Duckling Care in Your Backyard

 Wild or domestic, ducks learn they have names if you apply them and use them.
 I stalked Simone and her ducklings still foraging in the freshly mowed field behind our house.
 The field serves as a flood zone.
 Never to be built on.
 Our view is terrestrial bordered on a large canal.
 The first two days after city mowing there's good stuff out there for ducks to eat.
 The cut grass leaves bugs exposed, soils open for slurping grubs and roots, with an easier path to other places.

 I counted heads.
 Seven peeping ducklings.
 I headed back into the house to toss finely chopped romaine lettuce.
 The soft deep green leaves that seem almost off.
 I add the leftovers of the seven parrots living in this house.
 Cockatiel leftovers of grain loaf, finely mulled by hand, cast off cockatiel mix, and finely chopped cucumber skins.
 Mix that in a bowl with the romaine lettuce you get a crumbling goodness fit for little bills.
+I pull out the big guns and add MannaPro for Ducklings.

 Feed your local wildlife to create a foraging rest stop.